Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

 To assess the translational clinical utility of the intermediate fusion models, we performed an aggregated risk stratification analysis.
-Risk scores predicted across the 5-fold cross-validation were pooled to form a combined distribution, ensuring a robust evaluation of the entire cohort.
-An optimal risk threshold was then derived using the log-rank test, partitioning the patient population into \textit{High-Risk} and \textit{Low-Risk} groups.
-To ensure comparable stratification, this data-driven cutoff was applied across all modality configurations for all the intermediate fusion models.
+Risk scores predicted on each validation fold were concatenated into a single distribution, from which an optimal threshold was derived via the log-rank test.
+This threshold was then applied to the corresponding test-fold predictions, partitioning patients into \textit{High-Risk} and \textit{Low-Risk} groups.

-Survival differences between the defined risk groups were subsequently evaluated using Kaplan–Meier analysis (Figure~\ref{fig:km_grid}).
-In the CT+Tabular configuration (Figure~\ref{fig:km_grid}.a), stratification efficacy was limited; the risk groups exhibited partial overlap, yielding a non-significant log-rank test ($p=0.1698$).
-The WSI+CT model (Figure~\ref{fig:km_grid}.b) demonstrated improved discrimination, approaching statistical significance ($p=0.0527$).
-A marked improvement was observed with the WSI+Tabular combination (Figure~\ref{fig:km_grid}.c), which successfully achieved a statistically significant separation between risk groups ($p=0.0369$).
-The strongest stratification emerged from the tri-modal model (Figure~\ref{fig:km_grid}.d), where the survival curves diverged sharply, resulting in a highly significant distinction ($p=0.0094$).